tayseerk/pixel-portfolio/README.md

 What is not working:
 - buy option orders (high level, may not implement for this beginner stock sim game)
-- stop loss orders (high level, may not implement for this beginner stock sim game)

 How to run
 - dune build